-The district will consider the frequency of incidents, developmental age of the student, and severity of the conduct in determining intervention strategies.
-Interventions will range from counseling, correcting behavior and discipline, to law enforcement referrals.
+The district will consider the frequency of incidents, developmental age of the student, and severity of the conduct in deter intervention strategies.
+Interventions will range from counseling, correcting behavior and discipline, to law enforcement results to the conduct of th mining ferrals.